-The 2020 Impact Summit will showcase how data and community indicators are or can be used to foster opportunity and catalyze change within communities.
+The 2020 Virtual Impact Summit will showcase how data and community indicators are, or can be, used to foster opportunity, catalyze change and advance community resilience.

-If you believe in using data to improve outcomes, you are bound to find something of interest at the 2020 Impact Summit.
+If you are concerned about the resilience of your communities and believe in using data to improve outcomes, you are bound to find something of interest at the 2020 Virtual Impact Summit.
 This is true whether you are a practitioner or a researcher; whether you are a data analyst, planner, communications specialist, community organizer, manager, philanthropist, epidemiologist; whether you work for a community-based organization, a local government, a foundation, academia, or the media.

-Under the overarching theme of using data as a catalyst for community change, we offer the following tracks:
+Under the overarching theme of using data as a catalyst to strengthen communities, we offer the following tracks:

 Health & Well-being

 Children & Youth

 Innovative Data Tools